Residencies

 Residency in Social Internal Medicine

-The program in Social Internal Medicine prepares general internists to provide care for underserved populations.
-Our graduates go on to pursue careers as leading primary care clinicians, medical educators, program administrators, researchers, and advocates.
+The Social Internal Medicine program trains general internists to deliver high-quality care in communities with limited healthcare access.
+Graduates pursue careers as primary care clinicians, medical educators, program administrators, researchers, and healthcare advocates.

 Shwetha Iyer, M.D.